 What is dan?
 An interest of the donator or the prescribed work?
 This question occurred to my mind.
 It also gave me the knowledge that why Rose needed kamandalu that he did not use it in his life.
 The philosophy behind the donation is that if one donates the basic stuffs to the Brahmin, the deceased would get in the Netherworld.
 The soul would use in the time of need.
 Here, I am not convinced that why the immortal soul needs such human needs.
 This provision is designated to satisfy human hearts and minds.
-It relieves the grieving persons and provides solace (http://www.godrealized.com/vijay_kumar.html).
-"Spiritual life is a playful interaction between a seeker and the spiritually evolved.
+It relieves the grieving persons and provides solace.
+Spiritual life is a playful interaction between a seeker and the spiritually evolved.
 In this, one has to offer and the other has to accept.
-The one, who offers, accepts back again and one who accepts, offers back again"(http://www.forumforhinduawakening.org/articles/id/about-us).
+The one, who offers, accepts back again and one who accepts, offers back again.

-Purana Imparts Family, Social-Health, Moral, Sexual and Reproductive Education
+Puran Imparts Family, Social-Health, Moral and Reproductive Education

-On Sunday, 29 July 2007, I performed my all the routine works as usual.
+I came over my all the routine works as usual.
 A monkey came near the door.
 She had her baby attached under the breast.
 I remembered Rose's childhood.
 We had given him all the needed love and care.
 Everywhere and in every- matter, he got the preferences.
 Alas!
 Now we have only his remembrance.
 The monkey chattered loudly.
 I thought she wanted some thing to eat.
-There were some rotten mangoes.
+There were some mangoes.
 I rolled two off.
 She picked them up; and began eating.
 Two other came to snatch the food.
-I threw some more mangoes and bananas at them.
+I threw a few more mangoes and bananas at them.
 They are habituated to feed themselves wondering amidst the grievers.
 A security guard of the Trust came with a catapult.
 He targeted it to them, pretended to launch a stone.
 They all ran away in a moment.
 The monkeys are afraid of the catapult.

 I worked to distribute the invitation letters.
-I divided them into the categories of malami, funeral processionists, Rose's friends, relatives, neighbors, friends, mine and Kamala's colleagues and sympathizers.
+I divided them into the categories of malami, funeral goers, Rose's friends, relatives, neighbours, friends, mine and Kamala's colleagues and sympathisers.